Common Mode Chokes Can't Prevent (all) Electrical Bearing Damage

 In poorly grounded motors, there is no low-impedance path back to the drive.
 So much of the common mode current will arc through the motor bearings, run down the shaft to the driven equipment, arc through the equipment's bearings, and then run to ground and back to the drive.
 This is called rotor ground current, and it damages motor and other equipment's bearings.
 Rotor ground current is even larger than circulating currents.
 It can be a problem in all motors on drives, but only if they're poorly grounded.

-VFD output filters reduce the common mode current by 10 to 65%.
+Inductive filters can reduce the common mode current by 10 to 65%.
 So they can absolutely reduce the damage due to high frequency circulating and rotor ground currents.
 We recommend one insulated bearing to block circulating current, and a high frequency grounding strap to avoid rotor ground current.
 But these filters are definitely better than no protection against circulating and rotor ground currents.

 These filters reduce common mode current.
 But they barely affect the common mode voltage, the cause of rotor discharge currents.
 They may reduce the voltage by up to 15%, but they mainly only decrease how quickly it changes.
 What matters for rotor discharge currents is the SIZE of the common mode voltage, not how quickly it rises.
 See Figure 3.